 Prior to using biometric data or implementing a system that involves processing biometric data, a Data Protection Impact Assessment (DPIA) must be completed and continuously reviewed.
+Examples of such instances include significant changes to an existing biometric system, such as switching to a new supplier or using a different type of biometric data compared to what was previously used.

-Processing biometric data includes obtaining, recording, or holding the data or carrying out any operation on the data including disclosing it, deleting it, organising it or altering it.
+Processing biometric data includes obtaining, recording, holding the data or carrying out any operation on the data including disclosing it, deleting it, organising it or altering it.
 An automated biometric recognition system processes data when: